NOAA-GSL/unified-graphics/CONTRIBUTING.md

 - `services/api` — A Flask (Python) application that provides a RESTful API for the application
-- `services/ui` — The frontend of the application, written with SvelteKit
+- `services/data` — The Lambda function used to process incoming data

 For the Python services, we use [poetry](https://python-poetry.org/) for packaging.
 You will also need to install [pyenv](https://github.com/pyenv/pyenv)